crocs-muni/open-source-development-course/README.md

 ### Week 5 (19.
 3.): Project management and lifecycle

+**Lecture CANCELED due to cancellation of contact teaching at MU.**

 * _Delivered by Marek Čermák (Red Hat)_
 * Different views of the project
 * Project planning, lifecycle and versioning